Lux-AI-Challenge/Lux-Design-S1/specs.md

 #### Collection Mechanics

-At the end of each turn, [Units](#Units) automatically receive resources from all adjacent (North, East, South, West, or Center) resource tiles they can collect resources from according to the current formula:
+At the end of each turn, [Workers](#Worker) automatically receive resources from all adjacent (North, East, South, West, or Center) resource tiles they can collect resources from according to the current formula:

 - Uranium, coal, then wood tiles do the following in order:
   - Determine the number of eligible workers (adjacent and have required research level)